mechawla/bots-ws/readme.md

 ## Use Azure app service editor

-1. make code change in the online editor
+    1. Make code change in the online editor

-Your code changes go live as the code changes are saved.
+    2. Your code changes go live as the code changes are saved.

-Create a Language Understanding bot with Bot Service
+## Create a Language Understanding bot with Bot Service

     1. In the Azure portal, select Create new resource in the menu blade and click See all.
     2. In the search box, search for Web App Bot.
     3. In the Bot Service blade, provide the required information, and click Create.
 This creates and deploys the bot service and LUIS app to Azure.

-4.Set App name to your bot’s name.
+    4. Set App name to your bot’s name.
 The name is used as the subdomain when your bot is deployed to the cloud (for example, mynotesbot.azurewebsites.net).
 This name is also used as the name of the LUIS app associated with your bot.
 Copy it to use later, to find the LUIS app associated with the bot.

-5.Select the subscription, resource group, App service plan, and location.
+    5. Select the subscription, resource group, App service plan, and location.

-6.Select the Language understanding (Node.js) template for the Bot template field.
+    6. Select the Language understanding (Node.js) template for the Bot template field.
-7.Check the box to confirm to the terms of service.
+    7. Check the box to confirm to the terms of service.
-8.Confirm that the bot service has been deployed.
+    8. Confirm that the bot service has been deployed.

-Click Notifications (the bell icon that is located along the top edge of the Azure portal).
+    9. Click Notifications (the bell icon that is located along the top edge of the Azure portal).
 The notification will change from Deployment started to Deployment succeeded.
-After the notification changes to Deployment succeeded, click Go to resource on that notification.
+    10. After the notification changes to Deployment succeeded, click Go to resource on that notification.

-Try the bot
+## Try the bot

     1. Confirm that the bot has been deployed by checking the Notifications.
 The notifications will change from Deployment in progress... to Deployment succeeded.
 Click Go to resource button to open the bot's resources blade.
     2. Once the bot is registered, click Test in Web Chat to open the Web Chat pane.
 Type "hello" in Web Chat.

-Modify the LUIS app
+## Modify the LUIS app

 1. Log in to https://www.luis.ai using the same account you use to log in to Azure.
-2, Click on My apps.
+2. Click on My apps.
 In the list of apps, find the app that begins with the name specified in App name in the Bot Service blade when you created the Bot Service.

-2. The LUIS app starts with 4 intents: Cancel: Greeting, Help, and None.
+3. The LUIS app starts with 4 intents: Cancel: Greeting, Help, and None.

 The following steps add the Note.Create, Note.ReadAloud, and Note.Delete intents:

-3. Click on Prebuit Domains in the lower left of the page.
+4. Click on Prebuit Domains in the lower left of the page.
 Find the Note domain and click Add domain.

 This tutorial doesn't use all of the intents included in the Note prebuilt domain.
 In the Intents page, click on each of the following intent names and then click the Delete Intent button.